mjgui/t-events-bot/bot_spec.md

 ## for participants:
 anyone can use these commands, but only via direct message to the bot (those queueing as a group should have one person queue for them)

-### /stations
+### /timeslots
-get a text-only message with the stations and their descriptions, as well as the expected waiting times for each station
+get a text-only message with the timeslots and their descriptions

 ### /joinQueue
-get an inline keyboard to select the station they want to join success message says the number of persons ahead and expected waiting time
+get an inline keyboard to select the timeslot they want to register for

 ### /leaveQueue
 confirmation dialogue

 ### /waitTime
-get expected waiting time for a new participant
+get the expected waiting time

 ### /ticket
 new command, replies with a message stating participant's timeslot and username

-## for station masters:
+## for admins:
 these commands can only be by authorized individuals or in authorized chats (set in environment variable "admins")

 ### /setMax